AlbinaGiliazova/HyperskillPythonProjects/README.md

-# HyperskillSimpleBankingSystem
+# Hyperskill Projects
-A project from https://hyperskill.org, implementation by Albina Giliazova.
+Projects from https://hyperskill.org, implementation by Albina Giliazova.

+SimpleBankingSystem

 A simple banking system with text interface that can: create a card with a number according to Luhn algorithm and a random pin-code,